Updated on January 7, 2025

 What are Prescription Medications?

 Prescription drugs are for medical use only.
-Doctors typically prescribe these drugs to treat:
+Doctors typically prescribe these drugs to treat pain, discomfort, sleep disorders, and mental health conditions.

 These medications are considered safe when used correctly and in the right dosages.
 However, some people misuse prescription medications, leading to tolerance, dependence, and addiction.